s6ruby/programming-crypto-contracts/README.md

 Back to the future.
 Now in 2019 ponzi schemes are as popular as ever.
-For modern Get-Rich-Quick "verifiable corrupt" ponzi schemes running on the blockchain browse the ["high-risk" category](https://dappradar.com/rankings/protocol/ethereum/category/high-risk) of contract scripts running on Ethereum, for example.
+For modern Get-Rich-Quick "verifiable corrupt" or "honest" ponzi schemes running on the blockchain browse the ["high-risk" category](https://dappradar.com/rankings/protocol/ethereum/category/high-risk) of contract scripts running on Ethereum, for example.